What Meta's Ad Library Shows About Harris and Trump's Campaigns on Facebook and Instagram

 Meanwhile, the most common such phrase mentioned by the Republican camp, unsurprisingly, was “President Trump”.
 Trump’s campaign also often alluded to “MAKE AMERICA” and “AMERICA GREAT”, clearly in the context of “Make America Great Again”, the political slogan popularised by Trump during his successful 2016 campaign.

-This analysis also revealed a key difference in the strategies of both campaigns: while none of the Trump team’s top word pairs referred to specific issues or policies – instead including many strong action-based phrases such as “request ballot” and “get tickets” – Harris’ campaign discussed the “middle class” and “reproductive freedom” in many of their ads.
+This analysis also revealed a key difference in the strategies of both campaigns: while none of the Trump campaign’s top word pairs referred to specific issues or policies – instead including many strong action-based phrases such as “request ballot” and “get tickets” – Harris’ campaign discussed the “middle class” and “reproductive freedom” in many of their ads.

 Conclusion

-Our analysis was limited to only ads posted by groups affiliated with Trump and Harris’ official campaigns, but it may also be looking into other ad sponsors supportive of each candidate, such as political action committees (PAC) and groups for both Democrats and Republicans
+Our analysis was limited to only ads posted by groups affiliated with Trump and Harris’ official campaigns, but it may also be worth looking into other ad sponsors supportive of each candidate, such as political action committees (PAC) and groups for both Democrats and Republicans

 The ads on Meta’s platforms present a small window of insight into the massive publicity campaigns for both candidates in the lead up to Election Day on Nov.
 5, especially in swing states, where voters have reported being bombarded with robocalls, texts, campaign visits, billboards, flyers and other digital ads.
 This could be combined with analysis of data from other sources, such as Google’s Ads Transparency Centre, for a fuller picture.